CFR-600

 The CFR-600 is part of the Chinese plan to reach a closed nuclear fuel cycle.

-Fast neutron reactors are considered the main technology in the future for nuclear power in China.
+Fast neutron reactors are the main future nuclear power technology in China.

 A larger commercial-scale reactor, the CFR-1000, is also planned.

 On the same site, the building of a second 600 MW fast reactor CFR-600 was started in December 2020 and four 1000 MW CAP1000 are proposed.

-There are concerns from the West that these breeder reactors will be used to produce weapon grade plutonium for nuclear weapon manufacturing purposes.
+Such breeder reactors have the possibility to be used to produce weapons grade plutonium for nuclear weapon manufacturing purposes.

 Reactors

 Controversy

-AlJazeera reported in 2021 that the reactors are controversial because they will produce weapons-grade plutonium, so likely have a dual military and civilian use, and China has stopped annual voluntary declarations to the International Atomic Energy Agency [IAEA] on its stocks of plutonium.
+Al Jazeera reported in 2021 that the reactors are controversial because they produce weapons-grade plutonium, offering a dual military and civilian use.
+China has stopped annual voluntary declarations to the International Atomic Energy Agency [IAEA] on its stocks of plutonium.